2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 He's going to ask the home seller to give him $7,500 in homebuyer credit.

-Mike also decides he's going to use the redfin app to look at homes.
+Mike also decides he's going to use the redfin app to research homes for sale.

-He's ok with doing a lot of homebuying research on his own.
+He's ok with doing a bit of work on his own.

 And plans to ask his real estate agent for $2,500 in homebuyer credit.